NewTch/ImageResize/README.md

 6. Enter your desired finished image format (must be compatible file type)

-7. Wait until the command prompt reads "100.0%", resized images will be in "Finished"
+7. Wait until the command prompt reads "100.0%", the resized images will be in "Finished"

 <h2>Compatibility</h2>